Health Services Union expenses affair: Allegations of impropriety

 In January 2008, members of the National Executive identified financial irregularities in Thomson's union credit card statement.
 Further investigation showed that members' money was being spent on prostitution services.
 The National Executive directed the then National Secretary Katherine Jackson (née Koukouvaos) to engage forensic auditors to investigate the matter further.
 Jackson long resisted these calls, however, after some months she eventually recognised that it was impossible to continue in this way.
-She finally took steps to engage external external auditors to investigate further.
+She finally took steps to engage external auditors to investigate further.
 Reporting in May, the audit raised "concerns about evidence of misuse of union funds by Mr Thomson."
 In December, the union engaged tax specialists BDO Kendall to "conduct an investigation" over the alleged improper use of Thomson's union-issued corporate credit card.
 The Sydney Morning Herald revealed the allegations in April 2009; Thomson denied all wrongdoing and stated that an independent audit had not identified any inappropriate use of the card, noted that other people would have been able to incur charges on the account, and said the accusations had been fabricated by rivals within the HSU.

 In 2007 Craig Thomson left the national office.
 The financial reports had not been put in.
 I then attempted to put those reports in, but not under my signature because I could not sign off on them because we'd found allegations of corruption in our union.
 So therefore, I wrote to Fair Work Australia seeking their advice about how to handle this issue and I followed their advice.
 I followed other professionals' advice, including the auditors and the union solicitors.
 And for them to come out now and to say that I didn't put the report in in time when I actually followed their process is totally outrageous and scandalous on their part.